dlannan/dim/README.md

  (Note Dim has its own VSCode color theme that you can use in Lite or Lite XL).

+[ 12-11-2025 Updates ]:
+Mostly working on workspaces, sidebar and focus implementation:
+- Added a focus for views.
+Its not pretty and will be redone.
+Need to separate active and focus.
+- More improvements in organization of panels (for sidebar)
+- Improved sidebar operation (will be able to animate panels) Lots to do here.
+Kinda boring backend arch.
+Aim is to make things more referential - the lite system is too OO and will cause many problems in the future, so it needs to be done.

 [ 07-11-2025 Updates ]:
 Some cross platform testing and more: